 Richland College was one of 12 American and Canadian community colleges selected by the International League for Innovation in the Community College to develop institution-wide learning college models during a five-year project.
 National Conference Athletic Championships – Richland College’s five nonscholarship athletic teams are the first in NJCAA or NCAA history to hold simultaneously three national titles (in men’s soccer, women’s soccer, and baseball) and have won more than a dozen national championships.

-Richland College’s five non-scholarship athletic teams are the first in NJCAA or NCAA history to hold simultaneously three national titles (in men’s soccer, women’s soccer, and baseball) and have won more than sixteen national championships.
+Richland College’s five non-scholarship athletic teams are the first in NJCAA or NCAA history to hold simultaneously three national titles (in men’s soccer, women’s soccer, and baseball) and have won 18 national championships.

 The U.S. Environmental Protection Agency’s Office of Resource Conservation and Recovery has twice named Richland College as the winner in the nation’s first national voluntary solid waste reduction program for Richland’s strategic efforts in waste prevention, recycling, and recycled content purchasing policies.